sketchmyview/eagleiot/README.md

 ![image info](./images/grafana.png)

 * docker-compose -f docker-eagleflow.yml up -d

+This docker compose file assumes all the previous docker containers are present.

 This starts an instance of eagleflow, consume messages from MQTT broker and can be saved to questdb (default configuration) or published to Kafka instance or Azure IoT hub.
 Login to the eagleflow docker container and apply all the necessary configurations to layout.toml file.